torproject/onionbalance/docs/onionbalance-config.rst

   The private key which will become the public address and identity for your onion service.
 It is essential that you keep this key secure.

-master/torrc-server
-  A sample Tor configuration file which can be used with the Tor instance running on the management server.

-srv/torrc-instance
-  A sample Tor config file which contains the Tor ``HiddenService*`` options needed for your backend Tor instance.

 srv/<ONION_ADDRESS>/private_key
   Directory containing the private key for you backend onion service instance.
   This key is less critical as it can be rotated if lost or compromised.